RitwickBhargav/WhitePanda-Backend/README.md

     1. Register/login users (JWT).
     2. Add/update/delete Cars.
     3. Search Cars on the basis of availability and filters.
-    4. Book car if its available
+    4. Book car if its available.
-    5. Return a car
+    5. Return a car.